Columbia Business School

 The Class Profile

 Prospective CBS students can apply either early decision or on a rolling basis, with a final application deadline in April.
-J-Term applicants must apply by early October; those targeting consideration for merit fellowships should apply by January.
+J-Term applicants must apply by late September; those targeting consideration for merit fellowships should apply by January.
 Applicants must have a bachelor’s degree or equivalent and submit transcripts from each academic institution attended, and beginning in the 2013-2014 admissions cycle, GPAs should be reported in whichever scale is used on candidates’ transcripts.
 Applicants must also submit their GMAT/GRE/Executive Assessment scores, TOEFL or PTE scores if applicable, essays, a recommendation letter, a résumé, a CBS application form and an application fee of $250.
 Interviews are only available by invitation from CBS and can be issued at any time following the Admissions Office’s receipt of materials.
 Interviews are usually conducted near an applicant’s location by an alumnus or offered via Skype with a current MBA student.

 Essay Topic Analysis